IHE/ITI.SeR/SeR.md

       `@DataType="http://www.w3.org/2001/XMLSchema#anyURI"`.
 The `<AttributeValue>` child
       element stores the value of the XDSDocumentEntry.repositoryUniqueId.

-Any other SAML attribute related to the resource requested shall be added as additional XACML attribute (e.g., homeCommunityId).
-Table 3.79.4.1.2-1 defines which XUA attributes are identified as related to the resource (each attribute with "XACML Category" equal to `urn:oasis:names:tc:xacml:1.0:resource`).
+Any other SAML attribute related to the clinical data requested shall be added as additional XACML attribute (e.g., homeCommunityId).
+Table 3.79.4.1.2-1 defines which XUA attributes are identified as related to the clinical data (each attribute with "XACML Category" equal to `urn:oasis:names:tc:xacml:1.0:resource`).

 Attributes that belong to the XACML environment category (e.g., XUA attributes with